will51mps0n/Networked-Fs-Cpp/README.md

 # Networked fs cpp
-This project was developed as part of an advanced OS course and demonstrates real-world virtual memory management, including COW and file-backed paging.
+This project was developed as part of an advanced OS course and demonstrates real-world systems coding principals.

 It implements a multithreaded, networked file server with a custom file system, concurrency-safe path traversal, disk block management, and a full automated test suite.